remarkjs/remark/doc/plugins.md

     — Generate a Table of Contents (TOC) for Markdown files;

 *   [eush77/mdast-unlink](https://github.com/eush77/mdast-unlink)
-    — Remove all links, references and definitions
+    — Remove all links, references and definitions;

 *   [wooorm/mdast-usage](https://github.com/wooorm/mdast-usage)
     — Add a usage example to your readme;